NetNinja-SecTool/Net-Ninja/README.md

 - Scan robots.txt
 - Generate Report in pdf

-# program is still under development, works, and currently supports some vulnerability tests
+Note: The program is still under active development, and additional features are planned for future releases.
+Some vulnerability tests are currently supported, but more are on the way

 # Features
 - IP address Location